CU-CloudCollab/docker-build-aws-example/README.md

 The [export-saml-creds.sh](export-saml-creds.sh) script in this repo parses your `~/.aws/credentials` file and outputs `export` commands to be `eval`ed in your shell to setup AWS credentials environment variables.

 If you use this process to build Docker images, their history will contain only temporary AWS credentials.
-After 60 minutes Docker images build in this way would be safe to push to a Docker Trusted Registry (e.g., dtr.cucloud.net) without fear of leaking valid AWS credentials.
+After 60 minutes, Docker images build in this way would be safe to push to a Docker Trusted Registry (e.g., dtr.cucloud.net) without fear of leaking valid AWS credentials.
 (Note that ideally the `dtr.cucloud.net/cs/samlapi` Docker image and [backing code](https://github.com/CU-CloudCollab/samlapi) that helps us obtain temporary credentials would be able to accept an argument for credential lifetime so that it can be made shorter than the default.)

 ## Running this Example